Tally Hall: Solo work after Good & Evil

-Andrew Horowitz, under the moniker "edu", released the solo album sketches (later re-released as sketches 3d) in 2012.
-He additionally provided production and piano on John Legend's Love in the Future.
+Horowitz, under the moniker "edu", released the solo album sketches (later re-released as sketches 3d) in 2012.
+He additionally provided production and piano on John Legend's Love in the Future in 2013.
 In 2018, Horowitz released etudes, a studio album of piano compositions written in 2003.
 A sequel titled etudes II was released in April 2019, featuring compositions written in 2005 while he attended the University of Michigan.
 In May 2020, he started a weekly Instagram livestream series titled Keep Up The Good Work, featuring interchanging guests such as Federman and Sedghi.
-On April 29, 2024, Andrew Horowitz was announced to be performing at the Michigan concert series Sonic Lunch.

 Ross Federman has made occasional appearances as a producer, percussionist, and DJ under the pseudonym "Mr. F", although he has primarily focused on his education.
 He graduated from the University of Michigan in 2013 with a Bachelor of Science in cell and molecular biology, later receiving a Ph.D. in immunology from Yale University in May 2019.

-Joe Hawley released a single titled "Variations on a Cloud" on September 11, 2012, under the name ミラクルミュージカル (Miracle Musical), later releasing the concept album Hawaii: Part II on December 12, 2012.
+Joe Hawley released a single titled "Variations on a Cloud", which featured Rob Cantor, on September 11, 2012, under the name ミラクルミュージカル (Miracle Musical), later releasing the concept album Hawaii: Part II on December 12, 2012.
 Tally Hall members Federman and Karaca additionally worked on the album, with Sedghi and Cantor appearing on the album's tracks "White Ball" and "Time Machine", respectively.
 Hawley has been vague regarding the overarching story behind the album, at one point citing the September 11 attacks as inspiration, however this has been contradicted in other interviews.
 Several songs from the album, such as "Murders", "The Mind Electric" and "Dream Sweet in Sea Major" have since achieved popularity on TikTok and other social media.
 An album featuring demos and samples titled Hawaii: Part II: Part ii and a cover of "Candle on the Water" was released in 2014 under the same name.
 An album of 6 8-bit renditions titled Hawaii Partii released in 2015 as the soundtrack for the promotional game Labyrinth.

-In 2014, Bora Karaca—often referred to as the "honorary sixth member" of Tally Hall—released a self-titled album under their avant-garde music project Cojum Dip.
+In 2014, Karaca released a self-titled album under their avant-garde music project Cojum Dip.
 The album was originally released on Bandcamp on January 12, 2014, and later became available on Spotify in November 2019.
-Tally Hall member Joe Hawley contributed musically to the project.
+Hawley contributed musically to the project.

-Rob Cantor released his solo album, Not a Trampoline, on April 14, 2014.
+Cantor released his solo album Not a Trampoline on April 14, 2014.
 In addition, he has made several viral videos on YouTube, including "Shia LaBeouf", "Christian Bale Is At Your Party", and "29 Celebrity Impressions, 1 Original Song".
 In recent years, Cantor has written and produced songs for several Disney Junior shows.